abelikov5/websocket/README.md

 ## WebSocket Chat on Laravel

+Simple Chat based on Laravel Websocket.
+With online users diplayed.

 Project works with Laravel Sail, please make sure you have all neccessary to work on [this](https://laravel.com/docs/9.x/installation).

 ## Start project